aprsorg/aprs-deviceid/README.md

 The XML and JSON files were previously published in the `generated/` directory of this repository.
 Since they're actually build products they do not belong in the source code repository.
-The copies in the repository are no longer updated, and will be removed in 2025.
+The copies in the repository are no longer updated, and have been removed in April 2025.

 Licensing